sheamus-hei/whiteboarding/articles/19-JS-Array-Utils.md

 	// let nums = [1, 2, 3, 4, 5];
 	console.log(nums.reduce(mult));

 The console should print `120`, which is the product of all those numbers.
-You'll notice that functions used by `.map()` usually take two arguments: a previous value and a current value.
+You'll notice that functions used by `.reduce()` usually take two arguments: a previous value `prev` and a current value `curr`.
 This effectively chains all the values together by calling the callback function repeatedly on the previous value.
 We'll stick to this basic functionality for now, but if you look at the [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce), `.reduce()` can take a couple other arguments.

 Let's try it on our own.
 The function will take in an array and a callback, as usual.